hassan-akhtar/todolistapp/README.md

 # Todo List App

-Simple mobile app built in react native to manage todo list.
+Basic Mobile app that will help you to manage your daily tasks.

 ## Prerequisites
 React Native CLI